The Usos: Professional wrestling career

+Independent circuit (2008–2009)

+On December 12, 2008, the brothers made their professional wrestling debut as the Samoan Soldiers, at the NWA Prime Time event, defeating Killer Instinct (Jake Slater and Mike Stratus).
+In 2009, they worked in Texas.

 World Wrestling Entertainment/WWE

-Florida Championship Wrestling (2009–2010)
+Florida Championship Wrestling (2010)

-Jonathan, under the ring name "Jimmy Uso", appeared at the Florida Championship Wrestling (FCW) television tapings on November 5, 2009, accompanying Donny Marlow to the ring.
-Jimmy also appeared in a dark match prior to the FCW television tapings on November 19, defeating Titus O'Neil.

-The Uso Brothers, with Joshua debuting as "Jules Uso", began 2010 by defeating The Rotundo Brothers (Duke and Bo) on January 14.
+The Uso Brothers debuted in Florida Championship wrestling in January 2010, by defeating The Rotundo Brothers (Duke and Bo) on January 14.
 In a clash of the generational wrestlers on February 18, The Rotundo Brothers teamed up with Wes Brisco to defeat The Usos and Donny Marlow.
 They continued their association with Marlow at the television tapings on February 25, when he accompanied them to ringside for a victory against Titus O'Neil and Big E Langston.
-In March they were joined by Sarona Snuka, who began acting as their manager and on March 13, The Usos defeated The Fortunate Sons (Joe Hennig and Brett DiBiase) to win the FCW Florida Tag Team Championship.
+In March, they were joined by Sarona Snuka, who began acting as their manager and on March 13, The Usos defeated The Fortunate Sons (Joe Hennig and Brett DiBiase) to win the FCW Florida Tag Team Championship.
 They made their first title defense at the March 18 television tapings by defeating The Dudebusters (Trent Baretta and Caylen Croft) to retain.
 They went on to successfully defend the championship against Percy Watson and Darren Young, Hunico and Tito Nieves, Skip Sheffield and Darren Young, and The Dudebusters, who they defeated by disqualification when Tamina pulled the referee out of the ring to stop him from counting the pinfall.
 On June 3, The Usos lost the Florida Tag Team Championship to "Los Aviadores" (Hunico and Dos Equis).